SCECcode/pycsep/docs/index.rst

 ------------
 We highly encourage users of this package to get involved in the development process.
 Any contribution is helpful, even suggestions on how to improve the package, or additions to the documentation (those are particularly welcome!).
-Check out the :ref:`Contribution guidelines <contributing>` for a step by step on how to contribute to the project.
+Check out the `Contribution guidlines <` for a step by step on how to contribute to the project.
 If there are any questions, please contact us!

 Contacting Us